-My silent day in May -if you’d like to join me, let me know.
+My silent day each month -if you’d like to join me, let me know.

 “Every person needs to take one day away.
 A day in which one consciously separates the past from the future.
 Jobs, family, employers, and friends can exist one day without any one of us, and if our egos permit us to confess, they could exist eternally in our absence.
 Each person deserves a day away in which no problems are confronted, no solutions searched for.
 Each of us needs to withdraw from the cares which will not withdraw from us.”